thaalesalves/amaranthtrpg/rules/sheet/merits.md

 ​
 ## Supernatural
 ### Daedric sensor (4 pt.)
-You have a supernatural ability for detecting Daedric presence wherever you are, even when there are hipnotization or illusion spells involved.
+You have a supernatural ability for detecting Daedric presence wherever you are, even when there are hypnotization or illusion spells involved.
 You might have visions that may show important information about Daedric plans that may be used as clues for something important.
 You get two extra dice for Daedra detection.
 ​
 ### Oblivion respect (2 pt.)
 Every time you visit a plane of Oblivion, you get the attention of its inhabitants, in a positive way.
 They will be curious about you, and this may be used for your advantage.
 Do take care, though, as if a Xivkyn or a Harvester takes interest in you, it could mean trouble.